terra-campaigns/arrival/campaign/arrival/_arrivalNotions.md

 - [ ] something in holzander gives a curse (VgtR192)
 - [ ] find the Sandman warriors: https://theelementalsmmorpg.fandom.com/wiki/Sand_Men - Sandmen: Elven Champions for the Angels
 - [ ] [towerTreeTemple](locations/towerTreeTemple.md)
-- [ ] if the ffka are overthrow, the rurkinar start to punish them for their doings and take their wealth
 - [ ] Find a broken Supraxae (From Gellerts channel magic?) and rebuild it?
 - [ ] Meeting the Acrisae [contact](../../bookReviews/contact.md)
 - [ ] War in the south, deep freeze
-- [ ] Eifell tower in the desert

 ## templates